Updated: October 6, 2023

 If your estate plan is not done properly, there may be consequences that can’t be corrected or easily fixed.
-Aside from not having an estate plan at all, there are four other basic errors you can make when planning and creating one:
+Aside from not having an estate plan at all, there are many other basic errors you can make when planning and creating one:

 There are a number of crucial steps you can take to prevent costly problems with your estate plan.